Brains Brewery: Marketing

 Brains sponsored a number of railway bridges over roads in Cardiff to have its advertising slogans painted on them.
 They include "It's Brains you want!" in Clare Road and Leckwith Road and "People who know beer... have Brains" in Penarth Road.

 Brains was the shirt sponsor for the Wales national rugby union team from 2004 until 2010.
 As French law forbids alcohol sponsorship logos from appearing on rugby jerseys, when the team played in France the branding was changed.
 In 2005, "Brains" was replaced with "Brawn", in 2007 it was changed to "Brawn Again", and in 2009 it was replaced with "Try Essai", a pun on the invitation to "try SA".

 The Old Brewery Quarter

-In 2003, Brains vacant Old Brewery was redeveloped into the 85000 sqft "Old Brewery Quarter" .It is a mixed development of 55000 sqft of leisure space around an open-air piazza in the heart of Cardiff's growing city centre, together with 42 long-leasehold loft style apartments and penthouses.
+In 2003, Brain's vacant Old Brewery was redeveloped into the 85000 sqft "Old Brewery Quarter" .It is a mixed development of 55000 sqft of leisure space around an open-air piazza in the heart of Cardiff's growing city centre, together with 42 long-leasehold loft style apartments and penthouses.

-The development has attracted a range of bar and restaurant operators including Chiquito, La Tasca, Lava Lounge, Nando's, Pancake House, Starbucks, Thai Edge and SA Brains own flagship venue, the Yard Bar and Kitchen.
+The development has attracted a range of bar and restaurant operators including Chiquito, La Tasca, Lava Lounge, Nando's, Pancake House, Starbucks, Thai Edge and the S.A.
+Brain's owned flagship venue, the Yard Bar and Kitchen.